JoshuaGottlieb/Rest-of-the-Owl/README.md

 | Image which should not be inverted |
 | ![](./visualizations/borders/pair_01.png) |

 The area of the image that I used for the border was the outer 40% of the image.
 My threshold for determining if an image should be inverted is a 40% black-border percentage, which is a number I settled on through manual inspection of ~50 images.
-If a regular image has >40% black-border percentage, the inverted should be used, and vice-versa, as the inverted version of a regular image will have a high black-border percentage.
+If a regular image has >40% black-border percentage, the inverted version should be used, and vice-versa, as the inverted version of a regular image will have a high black-border percentage.

 In order to remove duplicates, I used the [difPy package](https://github.com/elisemercury/Duplicate-Image-Finder/wiki/difPy-Usage-Documentation) to select the highest resolution versions of each image.
 Finally, after choosing which version of each image to use and generating sketches, the images and sketches were resized to 256x256 with zero-padding to preserve aspect ratio.
 The sketches and images were then concatenated together horizontally, as specified in the [Tensorflow v2.x tutorial for pix2pix](https://www.tensorflow.org/tutorials/generative/pix2pix), for use in preprocessing for modeling.